-Prof.dr.ir.
-GJF van Heijst, dr. M Duran Matute, TUE
+Dr. M Duran Matute, TUE

 This course offers an introduction to and an overview of various aspects of fluid mechanics phenomena occurring in the natural environment.
 After a short discussion of some basic fluiddynamical concepts and approaches (such as mass and momentum balances), the following topics will be covered: basic elements of instability and turbulence, diffusion, mixing and dispersion, convection, jets and plumes, water waves, fluid dynamics of rivers and streams, lakes and reservoirs.
 Attention will also be given to the atmospheric boundary layer, to local and global air pollution, and to dispersion in the built environment.